nicholalexander/basket/README.md

     BrunchInviteJob.perform_async
   end

-  # There are four callbacks to the lifecycle of a basket.
+  # There are three callbacks to the lifecycle of a basket.
   # :on_add, :on_success, and :on_failure.
   # They can be used like this:
   def on_success